Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Discussion

 From a more practical perspective, establishing an accurate learner that is capable to generalize from perception to imagery is relevant for many neuroscience applications, including but not limited to BCIs, neurofeedback training, and clinical scenarios.
 For instance, in rehabilitation settings, decoding brain activity patterns associated with mental imagery and visual perception could be used to develop interventions for individuals with visual impairments or neurological disorders affecting visual processing.\\

-Among the limitations of our work, we lack a comprehensive characterization of the participants, which was not possible to achieve with the available data.
+Among the limitations of our work, we lack a comprehensive characterization of the 18 participants of our dataset, which was not possible to achieve with the available data.
 Our results reveal a large amount of subject variability both in terms of the performance of baseline classifiers and the success of DA efforts, which is natural given the individuality of brain processes, but which we are not able to adequately explain.
 For instance, measuring the subjective vividness of visual imagery as done in \cite{milton2021behavioral} would have allowed us to establish the relationship between individual imagery strategies and the degree of improvement brought by DA.
 Another limitation is that some DA methods that did not excel at the ROI-level comparison could have been even better than RTLC in the searchlight analysis, which does not suffer from the curse of dimensionality.
+In fact, this has been the case for BW, which performed even better than RTLC in the DA-enhanced searchlight.
 However, due to the computationally intensive nature of the searchlight procedure, a comparison of all the DA techniques on a voxel level would have been unattainable.
 This work provides a novel precedent of fMRI DA-enhanced searchlight for cross-domain brain decoding, while acknowledging that RTLC is not necessarily the best performing DA technique in this context.
-Nevertheless, sophisticated DA techniques and/or underlying estimators such as neural networks are impractical to integrate into a searchlight procedure that requires fitting tens of thousands of such models for each data partition.\\
+Nevertheless, sophisticated DA techniques and/or underlying estimators such as neural networks are impractical to integrate into a searchlight procedure that requires fitting tens of thousands of such models for each data partition.
+Another limitation is the lack of suitable alternative datasets to strengthen the neuroscientific implications of our findings.
+We were able to demonstrate the benefits of DA for visual perception to imagery transferability in the visual cortex ROI in a publicly available multiclass dataset, but this dataset is not appropriate for DA-enhanced searchlight due to various factors.
+To begin with, such dataset contains only 5 subjects, which is a small sample size for the permutation tests that we used to quantify and statistically validate the effect of DA across subjects.
+More importantly, transforming the searchlight results of all subjects to a common space (such as the MNI) is paramount to draw any conclusions, and the necessary transformation matrices to achieve this are not available with the ``Generic Object Decoding'' dataset.
+From the perspective of cognitive neuroscience, this paper is focused on investigating commonalities between visual perception and imagery, and the available datasets on this matter are scarce.
+However, the methodology of the DA-enhanced searchlight introduced in this work can be applied to any domain shift problem in the realm of neuroscience, opening the doors for future research.\\